microsoft/ConversationLearner-Samples/README.md

     npm start
     ```

-5. If you're not already, switch to the BLIS web UI in Chrome by loading http://localhost:5050/home.
+5. If you're not already, switch to the Converstaion Learner web UI in Chrome by loading http://localhost:5050/home.

-6. Create a new BLIS application in the UI, and start teaching.
+6. Create a new Converstaion Learner application in the UI, and start teaching.

 7. To make code changes in ``blis-bot-01/src/app.ts``, repeat the steps above, starting from step 2.

 ## VSCode

-In VSCode, there are run configurations for each demo, and for the "Empty bot" in ``cl-bot-01/src/app.ts``.
-Open the `cl-bot-01` folder in VSCode.
+In VSCode, there are run configurations for each demo, and for the "Empty bot" in ``my-bot-01/src/app.ts``.
+Open the `my-bot-01` folder in VSCode.

 ## Advanced configuration